ihxyz/quizbot-docs/levelling/leaderboard.md

 Only server administrators with QuizBot Premium can create these:

-`lb new weekly/monthly/all-time`
+`=lb new weekly/monthly/all-time`

-#### Custom leaderboards
+#### Automatic custom leaderboards

 ###### Note: This is a QuizBot [Premium feature.](https://quizbot.xyz/premium?src=qb-docs)

 A leaderboard which can be set to start and optionally end at any given date.
+Automatically updates after every quiz session.

+`=leaderboard new custom <start>;(end)`

-Automatically updates after every quiz. .leaderboard new custom ....
-You must provide a start and optionally an end time, see [Leaderboard advanced settings](#advanced-settings).
+You must provide a start time for this leaderboard type.
+You can also provide an end time, see [Leaderboard advanced settings for more information](#advanced-settings).

+A single server can have a maximum of 5 automatic leaderboards, and a user with an active premium subscription can create automatic leaderboards in 2 different servers.
+If you want to create a new automatic leaderboard but already have 5 on your server, you can delete an old one with `=lb delete <id>` (The leaderboard ID can be found at the bottom of the leaderboard message).

 ## Advanced settings